Beloth/Ostston/Next/Notes.md

 ####Main Room

+?
+Think about lair actions.
+Center of Meilikki's power but corrupted.
+If still corrupted bad actions hurt party.
+If cleansed good actions help party.
 * The room is dominated by a large statue of a horned Devil with a large wing span.
 4 large eyes glowing eerily.
 * The centre orb is has thick reddish black veins growing up from the base.
 The parts not covered by the veins is glowing a sickly blue colour.
 * In the Centre you see a large winged fiend slumped to 1 knee surround by some sort of force field.
 A line of energy connecting it to the center orb.